lalmada1/Coding-in-R-SPR-2021/schedule.md

 *Note, this data will be used for your final dashboard.
 This assignment is a preview of the types of analysis and graphics you might report on the dashboard.*

-<a class="uk-button uk-button-default" href="https://cssearcy.github.io/AYS-R-Coding-SPR-2020/LABS/lab-05-instructions_new.html">LAB-05 Instructions</a>
+<a class="uk-button uk-button-default" href="https://lalmada1.github.io/Coding-in-R-SPR-2021/LABS/lab-05-instructions_new.html">LAB-05 Instructions</a>

 <a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/home/2056378">Download the Template</a>

-**Submit solutions to the iCollege Assignment Folder by 11:59pm on July 16.**
+**Submit solutions to the iCollege Assignment Folder by 11:59pm on Feb 18.**

 <br>
 <br>